 Set up Admin Dashboard

-Set the Beginning Date: go to Store ⇒ Configuration ⇒ General ⇒ Reports ⇒ Dashboard, then select suitable time for Year-To-Date Starts and Current Month Starts
+Set the Beginning Date: go to Store ⇒ Configuration ⇒ General ⇒ Reports ⇒ Dashboard, then select a suitable time for Year-To-Date Starts and Current Month Starts.

 Choose Data Source: go to Store ⇒ Configuration ⇒ Sales ⇒ Sales ⇒ Dashboard, then set Yes/No for Use Aggregated Data.

 - Set Yes to choose real-time data (data is delivered right after it happens on your website.

 - Set No to choose historical data (data of past events or circumstances is collected within your store).

 What should be mentioned here is you could change your default admin dashboard page easily by navigating to Store ⇒ Configuration ⇒ Advanced ⇒ Admin Startup Page and select whichever page to display after login.

 It can be Sales page, Customer page, or any page depending on your want.

 You are a store owner and an administrator as well, but there are still other staffs taking responsibility for your website.
 Hence, it is important for you to create admin users and user roles to allow them to manage stores at a limited level.

 You navigate to System ⇒ Permission ⇒ All Users ⇒ Add New User.